turingschool/curriculum/source/projects/contact_manager.markdown

   end
 ```

-If you run `rake` that test will fail because there is no `user` setup.
+If you run your tests that test will fail because there is no `user` setup.
 We'll need a `before` block.

 ### Setting up a Factory